Nell Gwynn

 by Jessica Swale

-Nell Gwynn had 3 performances over 5 years ago (between the 29th of November 2018 and the 1st of December 2018) at Rhoda McGaw Theatre
+Nell Gwynn had 3 performances almost 6 years ago (between the 29th of November 2018 and the 1st of December 2018) at Rhoda McGaw Theatre

 185th Production.
 Nell Gwynn is a comedic play with music and dance about (spoiler alert!) the life of Nell Gwynn, the celebrated orange seller/prostitute who became one of the first women on the English stage and the mistress of King Charles II.
 All the characters are real people from history, and the events in the play are based, with embellishments, on real life.